-The Vice-President, Communications and Corporate Planning, and the Manager, Corporate Planning, share responsibilities for the Access to Information and Privacy (ATIP) Division.
-They have delegated authority on all matters concerning ATIP matters.
-The Manager, Corporate Planning is the SCC's ATIP Coordinator.
-The ATIP Division, which is a part of the Corporate Planning, is the central coordinating body for all requests received by the SCC under the Access to Information Act and the Privacy Act.
+The Vice-President, Communications and Corporate Planning, and the Manager, Corporate Planning (Communications and Corporate Planning Branch) share responsibilities for the Access to Information and Privacy (ATIP) Division.
+They have full delegated authority on all ATIP matters.
+The Manager, Corporate Planning (Communications and Corporate Planning Branch), is the SCC's ATIP Coordinator.

-The ATIP Division directs all activities within the SCC relating to the administration, application and promotion of the Access to Information Act and the Privacy Act.
-It provides advice to senior management on the implementation of the statutes and prepares reports to Parliament, the Treasury Board Secretariat and senior management.
-The ATIP Division represents the SCC in complaints and investigations conducted by the Information Commissioner and Privacy Commissioner of Canada, and in any Federal Court applications arising from ATIP matters.
+The ATIP Division is the central coordinating body for all requests received by the SCC under the Privacy Act and the Access to Information Act.
+It directs all administration, application and promotion ATIP activities within the SCC.
+It provides advice to senior management on the implementation of the statutes and prepares reports to Parliament, the Treasury Board of Canada Secretariat and senior management.
+The ATIP Division represents the SCC in complaints and investigations conducted by the Office of the Privacy Commissioner of Canada ("OPC"), and by the Office of the Information Commissioner of Canada and in any Federal Court applications arising from ATIP matters.

-As of March 31, 2017, the ATIP Division had no staff dedicated to this function.
+As of March 31, 2019, the ATIP Division had 1.25 employees.